 Vagrantfile in this repository requires you have Vagrant as well as a supported provider installed:

-Other than having Vagrant and Virtualbox installed and possibly a restart of your computer afterwards, you can simple run a 'vagrant up' anywhere inside the folder where you checked out this project and it will start a Linux virtual machine that contains all the tools required to build this project.
+Other than having Vagrant, a suitable provider installed and possibly a restart of your computer afterwards, you can simple run a 'vagrant up' anywhere inside the folder where you checked out this project and it will start an environment (either a virtual machine or container) that contains all the tools required to build this project.
 There is a post Vagrant startup hint that will get you off on the right foot, otherwise you can also reference the build documentation below.

 The "easy" way to flash the firmware is using a tool from your host OS:

 If you want to program via the command line you can uncomment the ['modifyvm'] lines in the Vagrantfile to enable the USB passthrough into Linux and then program using the command line tools like dfu-util/dfu-programmer or you can install the Teensy CLI version.

 The development environment is configured to run the QMK Docker image,